Warning labels worked for cigarettes. They could work for alcohol too

 The Yukon territory in northwest Canada might hold one answer.
 In 2017, a team of researchers labeled 300,000 bottles in the capital city of Whitehorse in preparation for an eight-month study.
 It remains the only real-world experiment on the impact of cancer warnings on alcohol labels.

 For the study, the team designed three different labels: One included a cancer warning specifically calling out breast and colon cancer, the other two showed the number of standard drinks per alcohol container.
-Erin Hoben, who coauthored the study and works as a scientist at Public Health Ontario, told Fast Company that the team was “unable to disentangle which label did what,” but still found “clear and consistent evidence” that exposure to labels can increase consumer awareness of cancer risks and reduce alcohol sales.
+Erin Hobin, who coauthored the study and works as a scientist at Public Health Ontario, told Fast Company that the team was “unable to disentangle which label did what,” but still found “clear and consistent evidence” that exposure to labels can increase consumer awareness of cancer risks and reduce alcohol sales.

 Over the course of the study, sales of the newly labeled products went down by 6.6%, while sales of regularly labeled products in nearby territories went up by 7%.
 There was one major roadblock: A month after the new labels launched, Canadian alcohol industry lobby groups interfered with the study, and the team was forced to remove the cancer warning (the other two labels remained until the end of the study period).
-Despite the compromised process, Hoben says the results were consistent with the researchers’ hypothesis that well-designed alcohol warning labels can indeed support more informed decisions about drinking and reduce alcohol use.
+Despite the compromised process, Hobin says the results were consistent with the researchers’ hypothesis that well-designed alcohol warning labels can indeed support more informed decisions about drinking and reduce alcohol use.

 “The design . . . is so critical for how effective consumer warning labels will be,” she says.
 The message must stand out from the rest of the label, and it must be simple and clear.
 In Yukon, for example, the text was displayed in a large, bolded font set against a bright yellow background with a red border.
 It read: “Alcohol can cause cancer, including breast and colon cancers” in both English and French.